 There are many articles on this website that illustrate the challenge, the impact, and the consequences of the ‘go-go-go’ lifestyle.
 Yet the very make-up of our society promotes and rewards that behaviour.
-So, this example is a very simple article to offer a moment of pause, if the thought of a big stop is too much.
+So, this example is a very simple article to offer a moment of pause, just in case the thought of a big stop was too much.

-A moment of pause does not need to add anything to your day, rather, it introduces why you are doing what you are doing and how you are doing what you are doing rather than what you are doing
+A moment of pause does not need to add anything to your day, rather, it introduces the concept of why you are doing what you are doing and how you are doing what you are doing.

 Let’s take the example offered by Mary, who has been living at quite a pace for some time.
 The ‘go-go-go’ lifestyle has been her normal and it wasn’t until she chose to consider the messages from her body, and the world around her, that she saw just how many messages were showing her that her ‘go-go-go’ lifestyle was not just impacting her physical and mental health but also that of those around her.

 “I was on the first day of a 3-day program of noticing what my body was communicating to me.
 I had tried this once before and only made one morning, so I was very keen to try to make the 3 days.
 The first time I clocked the communication was when I realised I was busting to go to the bathroom at work.
 I had held on so I could ‘just finish this urgent thing’ I had to get done.
 I am known as a highly efficient person, if you want a job done, give it to someone who is busy right?
 Well, I was that person so, who knows if what I had to do was actually urgent, but my body communicating to me that it needed to go to the loo was definitely urgent!